vaadin/framework-bluemix-example/README.md

 ### Automatic deployment to Bluemix

+Go to the Bluemix console.
+From the Catalog, choose ElephantSQL and create a service with name *vaadindb*.
+The free *tiny turtle* plan is fine for testing.
+Alternatively you can create a full execution environment from the Catalog, by choosing Vaadin boilerplate.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)

 When you click this button, Bluemix will clone this repository to a private Bluemix DevOps Services project, create a pipeline to compile the source, create the necessary database service (see `manifest.yml`) and then push the application.